arangodb/arangodb/README_maintainers.md

 You now will get log-entries with the contents being passed between the blocks.

-### Linux Coredumps
+### Core Dumps

+A core dump consists of the recorded state of the working memory of a process at a specific time.
+Such a file can be created on a program crash to analyze the cause of the unexpected termination in a debugger.

+#### Linux Core Dumps

+##### Linux Core Dump Generation

-Generally coredumps have to be enabled using:
+Generally core dumps have to be enabled using:

      ulimit -c unlimited